Vurv78/ExpressionScript/README.md

 # ExpressionScript [![Release Shield](https://img.shields.io/github/v/release/Vurv78/ExpressionScript?include_prereleases)](https://github.com/Vurv78/ExpressionScript/releases/latest) [![License](https://img.shields.io/github/license/Vurv78/ExpressionScript?color=red&include_prereleases)](https://github.com/Vurv78/ExpressionScript/blob/master/LICENSE.md) [![Linter Badge](https://github.com/Vurv78/ExpressionScript/workflows/tests/badge.svg)](https://github.com/Vurv78/ExpressionScript/actions) [![github/Vurv78](https://img.shields.io/discord/824727565948157963?label=Discord&logo=discord&logoColor=ffffff&labelColor=7289DA&color=2c2f33)](https://discord.gg/yXKMt2XUXm)
 > Expression2 rewritten in Haxe.

+# ⚠️ Notice ⚠️
+This was a cool project, but I might've put too much of an emphasis on backwards compatibility, the one thing holding me back on E2 in the first place.
+Since I'm not making progress on this nor E2, you might want to see https://github.com/Vurv78/Expression4 while this is on hold.
+It doesn't help that I've kind of fallen out of heart for Haxe.
+If this does come back, it may be in Rust ⚙️.

+##  Readme
 This was originally created to be a template to rewrite E2 for S&box, however at this point S&Box looks awful and I'm not interested in C#.
 All credit and ownership of Expression2 goes to the [wireteam](https://github.com/wiremod) & [wiremod](https://github.com/wiremod/wire).